 I don't know about you, but sticking to a diet can be so discouraging when everyone else gets to have dessert and you don't.
 It's not that we really need to have dessert, but every once in a while I crave something a little sweet.

-These Weight Watchers Pumpkin Cookies are the perfect way for me to stick to my weight watchers diet while having a sweet tooth.
+These Weight Watchers Pumpkin Cookies are the perfect way for me to stick to my Weight Watchers diet while having a sweet tooth.
 With only 2 points, you can enjoy a pumpkin cookie this Thanksgiving without feeling guilty.

-In addition to eating these delicious cookies, you can also curb your cravings with fruit and other zero point foods.
+In addition to eating these delicious cookies, you can also curb your cravings with fruit and other zero-point foods.
 Find out what you can eat for zero points on weight watchers here!

-Pumpkin Cookies Ingredients
+🥚Pumpkin Cookies Ingredients

 - 1 ½ cup almond flour (180g)

-- ½ tsp Baking soda
+- ½ teaspoon Baking soda

 - Pinch of Stevia extract, powder (Feel free to use another type of stevia or sweetener, monk fruit is also a good option)

-- 1 tsp Pumpkin spice
+- 1 teaspoon Pumpkin spice

-- 1 tsp Cinnamon
+- 1 teaspoon Cinnamon

 - Pinch of salt